cloudposse-archives/github-action-atmos-matrix-unlimited/README.md

 -->

-Template repository of composite GitHub Action
+GitHub Action to group list of Atmos stacks and split each group on chunks of 256 items.

 ---